aitoruriapersonal/claude-multi-agent-workflow/README.md

 ### How to submit

-Build your plugin in this repo, commit, and push — pushing is submitting, there's no form to fill in.
+Build your plugin in this repo, commit, and open the pull request against the main repository, not your fork,.
 Make sure `plugin.json`, `marketplace.json`, all your component folders, the `README.md`, and `NOTES.md` are committed, and that the repo installs as a marketplace from a clean checkout.

 ---